codeforamerica/skillshares/git_basics/README.md

 online](https://github.com/zachwill/dotfiles/blob/master/.gitignore_global),
 too.

+You should adjust the `excludesfile` to point to your own global `.gitignore` file, and you've already copied the path with the `echo
+$PWD` command.

 Also, `.gitignore` files can be added on a per project basis, too.
 For instance, the `.gitignore` file in this repo will ignore any files with the `.zach` extension.